soeren2311/Machine_learning_exercises/README.md

 # Machine_learning_exercises
-Small exercises on the topic of machine learning
+Small ongoing exercises on the topic of machine learning with Python and R